holland01/YAQ3R/random_notes.md

 };
 ```

+(**NOTE** Using a buffer of bytes which are of variable length (depending on the
+byte width for the type needed may be more advantageous than
+using a full blown union, given that it would eliminate unnecessary memory usage
+for values like integers, which in the union instance would still require 64 bytes of memory
+to be taken up, as a means to support 4x4 matrices).

 simply send the upload on program bind, and then make sure you set needs_write to false
 for every newly uploaded element.